Today Facebook has over 2.93 billion monthly active users, which makes it the most prominent social media network in the world.

 If you are a freelancer who is willing to invest in technology, then Facebook can be the right platform for your business.
 Freelancers can create engaging web applications using metrics and learning on Facebook, or you can always hire skilled developers for the same.

-Here’s a sneak peek of Facebook for developers.
+Here’s a sneak peek of Facebook for developers process.
 These documents explain how to register, configure, and develop your app so you can successfully use Facebook’s products, APIs, and SDKs.

 The term ‘Influencer’ might sound cliche as the current situation has drawn flank on many celebrities.
 Here’s the bright side; everybody is online!
 According to a report by Statista, users have used social networking applications for approximately five hours between March 28 and April 3, 2020.